lizmat/Test-Coverage/README.md

 By default, all of the test files in the "t" directory, and its subdirectories (extensions `.rakutest` and `.t`) will be run against all of the unique files provided by the `provides` section in the `META6.json` file.

+For convenience, all of the features of the `Test` module are also exported by this module.

+This distribution is really just a thin wrapper around all of the functionality offered by the [`Code::Coverage`](https://raku.land/zef:lizmat/Code::Coverage) module.

 SUBROUTINES
 ===========